Multimode-cavity picture of non-Markovian waveguide QED: System and basic parameters

-Here, $\Gamma$ is the standard decay rate that the atom would have without the feedback effect of the mirror (\ie as if the waveguide were infinite, instead of ending at $x=0$).
-Importantly, $\tau$ ({\it time delay}) is the time taken by a photon resonant with the atom to travel (twice) the atom-mirror distance and $\phi$ the corresponding accumulated phase.
-The strength of non-Markovian effects is measured by $\Gamma \tau$, quantifying how long is the time delay $\tau$ compared to the lifetime $1/\Gamma$.
-Thus, the Markovian regime occurs for $\Gamma \tau\ll1$, while for growing $\Gamma \tau$ non-Markovian effects get stronger and stronger.
+Here, $\Gamma$ is the standard decay rate that the atom would have without the feedback effect of the mirror{, i.e., as if the waveguide were infinite instead of ending at $x=0$}.
+Importantly, {here the {\it time delay} $\tau$} is the time taken by a photon resonant with the atom to travel {twice} the atom-mirror distance and $\phi$ the corresponding accumulated phase. {The strength of non-Markovian effects is measured by $\Gamma \tau$, quantifying how long is the time delay $\tau$ compared to the lifetime $1/\Gamma$. }